knative/eventing-contrib/contrib/kafka/samples/README.md

     ```

 ### Verify
-1. Produce the message shown below to Kafka.
+1. Produce the message shown below to Apache Kafka.
     ```
     {"msg": "This is a test!"}
     ```
-2. Check that the Kafka Event Source consumed the message and sent it to its sink properly.
+2. Check that the Apache Kafka Event Source consumed the message and sent it to its sink properly.
     ```
     $ kubectl logs kafka-source-xlnhq-5544766765-dnl5s
     ...